DataDog/integrations-core/kubelet/README.md

 ## Installation

-Install the `dd-check-kubelet` package manually or with your favorite configuration manager
+The Kubelet check is packaged with the Agent, so simply [install the Agent][3] on your servers.

 ## Configuration

-Edit the `kubelet.yaml` file to point to your server and port, set tags to send along with metrics.
+Edit the `kubelet.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to point to your server and port, set tags to send along with metrics.

 ## Validation